 a Rescue therapy included high-dose corticosteroid, plasma exchange/plasmapheresis, or intravenous immunoglobulin.

-In patients who initially received ULTOMIRIS during the Randomised-Controlled Period and continued to receive ULTOMIRIS up to 164-weeks of the Open-Label Extension Period, the treatment effect continued to be sustained (Figure 3).
-In patients who initially received placebo during the 26-week Randomised-Controlled Period and initiated treatment with ULTOMIRIS during the Open-Label Extension Period, a rapid and sustained treatment response on all endpoints including MG-ADL and QMG (Figure 3), was observed over a median treatment duration of approximately 2 years.
+In patients who initially received Ultomiris during the Randomised-Controlled Period and continued to receive Ultomiris up to 164-weeks of the Open-Label Extension Period, the treatment effect continued to be sustained (Figure 3).
+In patients who initially received placebo during the 26-week Randomised-Controlled Period and initiated treatment with Ultomiris during the Open-Label Extension Period, a rapid and sustained treatment response on all endpoints including MG-ADL and QMG (Figure 3), was observed over a median treatment duration of approximately 2 years.

 Figure 3: Change from randomised-controlled period baseline in MG-ADL total score (A) and QMG total score (B) up to week 164 (mean and 95% CI)